Tejas-2408/Spam-Detector/README.md

 - Deploy the web app

 ## Results
-The model achieved an **accuracy of X%**, with precision and recall metrics indicating its reliability for spam classification.
+The model achieved an **accuracy of 96%**, with precision and recall metrics indicating its reliability for spam classification.

 ## Deployment
 The model is live and accessible [here](https://spam-detector-4n06.onrender.com).
 This deployment allows users to input text and receive real-time spam detection results.